LegitMartin69/Python-20-Apps-Coursework/README.md

     - Shows weather forecast (temperature graph or sky images) for 1–5 days in a chosen city
     - To run:
        - get a free API key from openweathermap.org
+       - put it in a .env file
+       - install streamlit, plotly, requests
+       - run in terminal: streamlit run main.py

 More projects to come!